ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/01-problems-algorithm-and-programs.md

 Analysing and classifying problems is a large research area, that we mostly avoid in this book.
-More than just finding an algorithm that solves a problem, it is sometimes possible to prove that a class of problems can not be solved efficiently.
+More than just finding an algorithm that solves a problem, it is sometimes possible to prove that a class of problems cannot be solved efficiently.
 However, we can still consider problems separately from the algorithms that solve them, and how to formulate a problem precisely.
 For example, in [Chapter @sec:sorting-1] we introduced the problem of sorting an array,